italonascimento/lemni/docs/docs/quick-start/handling-events.md

 )
 ```

-Note the `emitter` object, extracted from the `view` argument.
+Note the `emitter` constructor, extracted from the `view` argument.
 This helper allows us to easely forward an event's parameter directly to a stream, but not only that - it also lets us send arbitrary values or no value at all (a.k.a. `undefined`).

 ## The `emitter`

-The `emitter` has three methods: `emit`, `signal` and `emitValue`.
-The three of them return functions that we can pass to event props in JSX.
+The `emitter` constructor receives a stream and returns an object containing three methods: `emit`, `signal` and `emitValue`.
+The three of them return functions that we can be passed to event props in JSX.

 * `emit` will forward the event parameter to a specified stream;
 * `signal` will emit `undefined` to a specified stream, which is pretty helpful when the parameter doesn't metter;